maximilianmbeck/vlstm_cuda/README.md

   - There can be multiply blocks scheduled on the same streaming multiprocessor (SM).
 The shared mem per block * blocks scheduled must not exceed the maximum amount of shared memory per multiprocessor.
   - The maximum shared memory per block is actually given by `sharedMemPerBlockOptin`.
   - The maximum shared memory per block can be set via `cudaFuncSetAttribute(kernel,cudaFuncAttributeMaxDynamicSharedMemorySize, sharedMemorySize);``(where sharedMemorySize <= sharedMemPerBlockOptin)

+**Load from Global to Shared Memory**:

+- float4/int4 loading not working - why??

 ## CUDA Resources